 1. Theoretical Probability Model

 A fairly common way to thinking about probability is to enumerate all the outcomes and assign them each an equal probability.

 Other probabilities calculated using this method are based on the key idea that outcomes are equally likely.
-Anytime you have outcomes that are equally likely, the theoretical probability method can be used.
-Such as:
+Anytime you have outcomes that are equally likely, the theoretical probability method can be used, such as:

 The theoretical probability model does not work if the outcomes aren't equally likely.

-If you assign those equal likelihoods, then the probability of you getting into a car crash is one half, because there's only two outcomes.
-You either make it home safe or you get in a crash.
+You could use this reasoning to say, for example, you could get home safely from work in your car, or you could get in a horrible car crash.
+Either is a possible outcome.
+If you assign those equal likelihoods, then the probability of you getting into a car crash is one half, because there are only two outcomes.
+You either make it home safe, or you get in a crash.

-having an accident to so much more likely than the outcome of having an accident.
-So equal probabilities are not assigned in this case because experience shows that those two outcomes are not equally likely.
+having an accident is so much more likely than the outcome of having an accident.
+Therefore, equal probabilities are not assigned in this case because experience shows that those two outcomes are not equally likely.